michaelbui99/CatQL-GraphQL-Client/README.md

   // Must create a ResponseType class
   // Name of the class does not matter
   // Class must contain properties with the Return Type of the Query.
-  // The property name must match name of they query for deserialization to work.
+  // The property name must match name of the query for deserialization to work.
   // JsonProperty must be set to PropertyName (PascalCase) [Newtonsoft.Json.JsonProperty("Media")] public Media Media { get; set; }